Selected Correspondence Vineeto

 The first major breakthrough in becoming free of my female identity was when I investigated my pining for a man’s love and support.
 This is what I wrote at the time –

-One thing that I particularly didn’t like about falling in love was the pining.
+[Vineeto]: One thing that I particularly didn’t like about falling in love was the pining.
 Whenever I was not with Peter I felt I was tied to him on a long elastic cord and not able to fully enjoy whatever I was doing by myself.
 Digging into what could be the reason for my pining, I discovered what I call the ‘Cinderella-syndrome’ – the romantic dream that most women have about the perfect and noble man.
 We are not only looking for someone who takes care of us when our own strength fails us, but also for someone who gives perspective, meaning, definition and identity to our lives, be it as father of our kids, provider of social status, security or a purpose for life.
-According to this dream Peter should be the answer to the question, which I wasn’t willing to face myself: ‘What do I really want to do with my life?’
+According to this dream Peter should be the answer to the question which I wasn’t willing to face myself: ‘What do I really want to do with my life?’

-I remember a Monday evening after a weekend together, and I had been pining the whole day.
-I had not enjoyed work as I found myself struggling to get out of this exhausting dependency.
-Here I was, 44 years old and as silly as a teenager!
 After work I took a long walk across rolling hills into a spectacular sunset, trying to work out what I wanted to do with my life.
 In the end, I had to admit that, whatever it was, it had not the slightest thing to do with anything that Peter could do for me.

 I wanted to be perfect and I had to do it myself.
 I still had to clean myself up.
 Just having found a probable good mate had nothing to do with the fact that I wasn’t the best I could be; that I wasn’t free.
 I decided there and then to face the challenge, to abandon the love-dream and go for the actual experience – meeting another human being as intimately as possible instead of looking up to him and waiting for him to be the ‘hero of my dreams’.